rudderlabs/rudderstack-docs/destinations/crm/ometria.md

 ## Getting Started

-Before configuring your source and destination on the RudderStack, verify if the source platform is supported by Ometria by referring to the table below:
+Before configuring Ometria as a destination in RudderStack, verify if the source platform is supported by Ometria by referring to the table below:

 | **Connection Mode** | **Web** | **Mobile** | **Server** |
 | :--- | :--- | :--- | :--- |